Build a rock for a Django app¶

 Chisel the rock¶

 This is an optional but recommended step, especially if we’re looking to deploy the rock into a production environment.
-With Chisel we can produce lean and production-ready rocks by getting rid of all the contents that are not needed for the Django application to run.
+With Chisel we can produce lean and production-ready rocks by getting rid of all the contents that are not needed for the Django app to run.
 This results in a much smaller rock with a reduced attack surface.

 Note